Ruoxu Wang, Ph.D.

 About Dr. Ruoxu Wang

-Dr. Ruoxu Wang joined the Department of Journalism and Strategic Media at the University of Memphis (U of M) as an Assistant Professor of Advertising in 2017.
+Dr. Ruoxu Wang is an associate professor at the University of Memphis.
 She received her Ph.D. from Penn State University, her master’s, and bachelor's degree from North Dakota State University.

 Dr. Wang’s research focuses on the intersection of media effects and persuasion under the context of strategic communication and communication technology.
 Her research has been published in premier peer-reviewed journals such as Mass Communication and Society, Telematics and Informatics, International Journal of Human Computer Interaction, and Social Media + Society, among others.

-At U of M, Dr. Wang teaches both graduate and undergraduate classes in Visual Media, Creative Strategy, Media Planning, Web Publish I, Quantitative Research Method, and Mass Communication Technology.
+At U of M, Dr. Wang teaches both graduate and undergraduate classes in Visual Media, Creative Strategy, Media Planning, Advertising Research, Web Publish I, Quantitative Research Method, Mass Communication Technology, and Social Media Analytics.

-Dr. Wang currently serves as the Associate Chair of the Awards committee at AEJMC’s Mass Communication and Society Division.
+Dr. Wang currently serves as the chair of the research committee at AEJMC’s Mass Communication and Society Division.